SuOzdemir/superheros/README.md

 ## Description:

 To show capabilities:
-- Integration Tests are written in the high COVERAGE
+- Integration Tests are written with %95 class code coverage
 - SwaggerUI is added
 - Global ExceptionHandling mechanism is added.
 - ConstraintValidator is used in Custom Annotation declaration.